xiting-zhuang/xiting-zhuang.github.io/index.md

 <br>

 <!--
+Alongside, I'm working towards a Master's degree in **Computer Science** with a focus on Machine Learning at the Georgia Institute of Technology.

 ## Academic Background
 **<font color='red'>[Highlight]</font> I currently on the job market.
 Contact me if you have any leads!**